BecWagner/BecWagner.github.io/_posts/2019-07-01-Kscope19-Tuesday-Sessions.md

 ## Oracle ACE dinner

 To round out the busiest day of my week, there was the Oracle ACE program dinner.
+Thank you for the fun conversations, learning about JET, and of course the amazing food!

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Feeling so grateful for such a vibrant ACE community at <a href="https://twitter.com/hashtag/Kscope19?src=hash&amp;ref_src=twsrc%5Etfw">#Kscope19</a> <a href="https://t.co/Bepcj2NkrU">pic.twitter.com/Bepcj2NkrU</a></p>&mdash; Oracle ACE Program (@oracleace) <a href="https://twitter.com/oracleace/status/1143921823270068225?ref_src=twsrc%5Etfw">June 26, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>